Mirabel station

 Mirabel station is a commuter rail station in Mirabel, Quebec, Canada, which is served by Exo's Saint-Jérôme line.
-However, it is skipped by some Montréal-bound trains who use the passing siding in the evening peak: contrary to preliminary plans, a platform was not built on the existing passing siding.
+However, it is skipped by most Montréal-bound trains in the evening peak, which use the passing siding instead: contrary to a preliminary study for the station's construction, a platform was not built on the existing passing siding.
 The station opened on January 4, 2021.

 The station is located in Saint-Janvier on the city's east side.
 The City of Mirabel, Exo and Union des producteurs agricoles went on a lengthy negotiation to purchase land for the station.

 In December 2017, the project was given the go-ahead for preliminary plans, with a construction start due in early 2019.
 The station was expected to open by the end of 2020, but it was postponed as construction site was closed for COVID-19.
 The station features a 300-metre-long platform, 333 parking spaces, a "kiss and ride" passenger drop-off facility, and a bus loop with three bus platforms.